AVID's mission is to close the achievement gap by preparing all students with college readiness and success in a global society.

 THE AVID TUTOR

-Tutors are essential to the success of the AVID elective class, where they facilitate student access to rigorous curriculum.
+Tutors are essential to the success of the AVID elective class, where they facilitate student access to a rigorous curriculum.
 As students from colleges and universities, tutors receive formal training and also serve as role models.
 AVID students who continue their education in college often return to the program as tutors.
-Shepton has tutors every Monday and Wednesday in the AVID class room.
+Shepton has tutors every Monday and Wednesday in the AVID classroom.